diegoaranas/gpt-grading/README.md

 assignments/Assignment 2/final/[assignments as .pdf]
 ```

 The `draft` folders contains the assignments as they were submitted by the students.
 The `final` folders contains the assignments after the students have revised them based on the feedback from the previous assignment.
-The `assignments` folder is not included in this repository, as it contains student data.
+The `assignments` folder and the files in it are not included in this repository, as they contain student data.
 The `assignments` folder should be placed in the root of this repository.

-The (manual) grades are stored in the `grades` folder, as a series of .csv files.
-The `grades` folder has the following structure:
+The (manual) grades should be stored in the `grades` folder, as a series of .csv files, with following structure:

 ```
 grades/Assignment 1 draft.csv